 In the box-we write our surrender on a scrap of paper and put it in a “Surrender Box”, “God Jar”, or even in the garbage can.

-For me, surrender has come to mean the process by which I let go of my will and seek to align myself with God’s will.
-It is most effective when done in the moment I become aware of my resentment, fear, or lack of serenity…not at the end of a resentful day or week.
+Surrender is the process by which I let go of my will and seek to align myself with God’s will.
+It is most effective when done in the moment I become aware of my lack of serenity…not at the end of a resentful day or week.

-For me, surrender requires that I am open to the idea that the way I am currently approaching the situation is not working, and that I am willing to let go and try things His way.
+Surrender requires the awareness and humility to be open to the idea that the way I am currently approaching the situation is not working.
+I must be willing to let go and try things His way.

-I have learned that His will for me may change moment to moment in different situations, so if I am trying to make big surrenders at the end of tension-filled weekends and expecting some big blanket list of boundaries that will always produce the desired outcome, I will grow increasingly frustrated and disappointed.
-Rather, if I am willing to take one step at a time, practice awareness and accountability for my own negative emotions, and surrender in the moment, He will reveal His will for me one step at a time, and I will experience greater serenity in my relationships and stillness in my soul.
+I have learned that His will for me may change moment to moment in different situations, so it is less effective to white-knuckle my way through a tension-filled day, only to follow it up with a big surrender.
+Neither can I expect some big blanket list of boundaries to always produce a desired outcome.
+Rather, if I am willing to take one step at a time, practice awareness and accountability for my own negative emotions, and surrender in the moment, He will reveal His will for me one step at a time.
+I will experience greater serenity in my relationships and more stillness in my soul.

 What Surrender is Not

 Surrender is NOT a license to vent and complain.
-Sometimes I have caught myself saying, “I just need to surrender that…” and then I go on and on complaining about how terrible someone is and list all the various ways they are “messed up”.
+Sometimes I have caught myself saying, “I just need to surrender that…” and then I go on and on complaining about how terrible someone is.

 I have been practicing surrender as an integral part of my daily life for the past 2 years and I am still figuring it out.
 Recovery is a process and not a destination.
 But I can say, that when I get it right and I truly surrender in the moment, that is where the peace is.
 That is where the miraculous process starts, and that is the key that unlocks the indescribable magic of Steps 6 & 7, and He comes in and takes away the junk that is keeping me from connecting with Him and others.
 It Works When I Work It.